retextjs/retext-readability/readme.md

         provide varying results, so your milage might vary with people actually that age. :wink:

+    *   `threshold` (`number`, default: `4 / 7`)
+        — By default, 4 out of the 7 algorithms need to agree that a sentence is higher that the target age and whether it should be warned about.
+This can be modified by passing in a new threshold.

 ## License

 [MIT][license] © [Titus Wormer][author]